Best in Manufacturing – February 03, 2019

 Amazon Prime isn’t just a points reward system.
 It’s a carefully curated ecosystem of value.
 Paying for Prime gives you access to the kingdom of all Amazon has to offer.
 What does your brand have to offer?

-How can retailers keep interest alive?
+How can retailers keep the interest alive?

 Retailers benefit from paid memberships as well.
 One of the biggest benefits is the level of transparency into the customer’s priorities.